neuefische/wd-flipped-classroom-curriculum/sessions/css-positioning/README.md

 }
 ```

-- [ ] Now the donut "sticks" to its intended goal: the plate!
-- [ ] Demonstrate the behavior of `position: sticky` by playing with the value of `top`.

 - [ ] The plate is now positioned to the left of the title.
 - [ ] Feel free to demonstrate the relation between `position: relative` and `position: absolute` by playing with the values for `top`, `right`, `bottom`, `left`, such as `top: 0`.